brianabouchard/create3_docs/docs/setup/jetson-native.md

 !!! attention
     **These directions are written for someone with experience with embedded Linux and basic embedded computers.**

-Only JetPack 4 is available for the Jetson Nano.
+Only JetPack 4 is available for the Jetson Nano™.
 It is highly recommended to read through the getting started document for your NVIDIA® Jetson™ developer kit before beginning:

 * [Get Started With Jetson Nano Developer Kit]([https://developer.nvidia.com/embedded/learn/get-started-jetson-orin-nano-devkit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit))